starship/starship/docs/config/README.md

 threshold = 10
 style = 'bold red'

-[[battery.display]] # 'bold yellow' style and 💦 symbol when capacity is between 10% and 30%
-threshold = 30
-style = 'bold yellow'
-discharging_symbol = '💦'
+[[battery.display]] # 'bold yellow' style and 💦 symbol when capacity is between 10% and 30%, or 'bold green' style if the battery is charging threshold = 30 style = 'bold yellow' charging_style = 'bold green' discharging_symbol = '💦'

 # when capacity is over 30%, the battery indicator will not be displayed